wp-plugins/sz-google/readme.txt

 * `Widget google translate tools`

 **Google Translate Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress.
-Each has shortocode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.

 * `[sz-gtranslate] .....: google translate widget`